amorison/amorison.github.io/content/julia_py_rust/index.md

 # Python implementation with Numba

 [Numba is a JIT compiler](https://numba.pydata.org), interacting particularly well with `numpy`.
-In particular, it widens the set of operations than can be efficiently vectorized over numpy arrays by compiling supported Python operations to machine code.
+In particular, it widens the set of operations that can be efficiently vectorized over numpy arrays by compiling supported Python operations to machine code.
 In the present case, our function `divergence` is simple enough that `numba.vectorize`  can act as a drop-in replacement of